-Learn how to keep safe around hazardous substances.
+Learn how to work safely around hazardous substances.

 Duration Approx. | 45 minutes

-Thereby reducing risks to staff, promoting a culture of safety and fulfilling an important part of the employer’s legal requirement to have adequate controls measures in place.
+Therefore, reducing the risk to staff, promoting a culture of safety.
+And fulfilling an important part of the employer’s legal requirement to have adequate controls measures in place.

 Some examples of the job roles who most likely require hazardous substances training include:

 - Cleaners – (cleaning materials can cause localised burns and skin complaints)

 - Hairdressers – (a number of hairdressing products can damage their skin)

 - Welders – dangerous fumes from welding can damage their lungs

 - Painters – some paints can cause skin and lung damage

 - Bakery workers – flour and bakery dust can cause irritation of eyes and nose, skin problems and asthma